 All participants are being informed that IAG is taking precautions to limit potential viral spread

 Specific precautions will be determined and described based on the state of pandemic at the time and the attendant public health and industry advice

 All participants are being informed that the waiver has changed to reflect Covid risk and that they must to read it thoroughly to ensure they understand and acknowledge those changes

 All participants will be required to complete a Covid-19 screening questionnaire on-line five days before their trip and send a screenshot of their result to IAG.

 IAG cancellation policy has been adjusted to allow for unforeseen changes.
 If IAG is forced to reschedule or cancel trips or courses because of restrictive measures coming back into place due to a resurgence in the virus, everyone booked will be given the choice of rescheduling or receiving a full credit for anytime in the future.
-Additionally if booked participants are not feeling well in the lead up to a trip, IAG will insist that they do not participate and will make that easy by offering a refund or a full credit
+Additionally if booked participants are not feeling well in the lead up to a trip, IAG will insist that they do not participate and will make that easy by offering a full credit.

 If participants are booking front-country accommodation previous to the trip/course they must vet the viral mitigation procedures of the accommodation provider before booking.

-Participants are informed that by signing this document and participating in the trip or course they agree to abide by the mitigation procedures in this document and understand that despite all precautions, one or more participant or staff may still contract the virus
+Participants are informed that by signing Covid Practices Agreement and participating in the trip or course they agree to abide by the mitigation procedures in this document and understand that despite all precautions, one or more participant or staff may still contract the virus

 Pre-trip Communication with IAG Guides/Instructors